PaulsonLab/BO4MD/README.md

 ```

 ### Note
- The *md* function in [`simulator.py`](./src/bo4md/simulator.py) serves as a template which can be adapted to call real MD simulations.
+ The *md(.)* function in [`simulator.py`](./src/bo4md/simulator.py) serves as a template which needs to be adapted to call real MD simulations.
 It expects an [n, d] torch tensor as input and returns an [n] torch tensor (simulation output), where n is number of data points and d is input dimension.

 ## Citation
 ```